Snake Vs. Wolf

 Charles Dederich entered a world that was always abandoning him.

 By eight, he’d lost his dad to a car wreck, his brother to influenza, and soured on his mother after she wed a second husband young Charles reviled.
 The bright, tortured boy made liquor his panacea.
-He flunked out of Notre Dame, USC’s historic archival, and let alcohol trash his first marriage.
+He flunked out of Notre Dame, USC’s historic archival, and let alcohol destroy his first marriage.
 A bout of meningitis next ravaged his appearance, causing the right side of his face to droop and twitch.
 Migrating to Santa Monica, the disfigured wanderer slept on the streets in his fresh start town.
 He straightened up enough up to lasso a new wife and job, only to have alcohol torpedo both.
 Discovered conked out on his kitchen floor, he was told the obvious: without treatment, he’d die before he’d lived.

 At a new base at Santa Monica’s National Guard Building, Dederich beckoned “dope fiends,” with all their body shakes, barfing and wall climbing, to join his cold-turkey detox.
 Alcoholics were the ones sacrificed, weeded out by the Machiavellian ex-drinker who’d previously sworn to rescue them from the bottle.
-Residents unhappy with zombie-eyed rabble wandering their neighborhoods expressed betrayal, too, and complained to city hall about public nuisances.
+Residents unhappy with zombie-eyed rabble wandering their neighborhoods felt betrayal, too, and complained to city hall about public nuisances.
 Twice Dederich would be arrested, and, in retrospect, he should’ve thanked his jailers for martyring him as a street leader seemingly persecuted by uptight civic officials and NIMBY-minded citizens.
 Governor Edmund Brown, the father of California’s current governor, believed it, and pulled strings granting the motley bunch wide-ranging code exemptions.
 That regulatory carte blanche would come back to haunt many.

 Synanon, newly legitimized by state government, caught another break: a knot of celebrities adopted it as a pet cause.
 Hollywood actors, political figures and pop culture trend-setters found themselves intrigued by its psychology (even if some just wanted to meet well-known jazz musicians trying to kick wearying heroin addictions).
 Jane Fonda, Cesar Chavez, Timothy Leary, Charleton Heston, Natalie Wood, Milton Berle, Buckminster Fuller, Ben Gazzara, Leonard Nimoy, Robert Wagner: they all made appearances.
 Word spread beyond the LA glitterati to the East Coast.
 To Connecticut Senator Thomas Dodd, the group represented a “miracle by the beach.”
 A fourteen-page Life magazine photo spread in 1962 about the movement, known for its exuberant, youth dance parties, was tantamount to an infomercial.
 Most dangerously, starry-eyed reporters accepted Synanon propaganda that its unusual techniques had saved thousands.